Couture Bridal Embroidery, Crystal Embellishment & Sleeve Transformations in Sutton Surrey

 Hand embroidery and crystal embellishment are among the most intricate aspects of couture dressmaking, requiring precision, patience and a deep understanding of garment construction.
-For this bespoke embroidery I used bugal beads, seed beads, Swarovski Crystal beads and elements in so many different shapes.
+For this bespoke Sleeves embroidery transformation, I used bugal beads, seed beads, Swarovski Crystal beads and elements in so many different shapes.
 This was to match the bodice of the clients dress.

 Working from my studio in Sutton, Surrey, I incorporate hand-finished embroidery and embellishment into bespoke garments and complex bridal alterations, creating refined, couture-level finishes for clients across London and surrounding areas.